truthcharting/ScreenTimeLanding/README.md

-# Pilgrim Path Landing Page
+# SaveTime Landing Page

-A beautiful, modern landing page for the Pilgrim Path app - a Catholic app that transforms your bad habits into good habits.
+A beautiful, modern landing page for the SaveTime app - a Catholic app that transforms your bad habits into good habits.

 ## 🚀 Features